GoBagReady72/GoBagReady72/src/README.txt

 3) Commit to main
 4) Verify at https://beta.gobagready72.com/

-Note:
+If you still see issues:
+- Hard refresh (Ctrl/Cmd+Shift+R) to bust browser cache.
-If older wireframe files remain in /src/ (e.g., V042), delete or move them out of /src/ to avoid TypeScript build errors.
+- Remove older wireframe files (e.g., V042) from /src/ to avoid TS collisions.